SBNA-Game-Show/Game-Show-Survey/README.md

 #### **Update Question By Id**

-Request to retrieve a specific question and modify its properties:
+Request to retrieve specific questions and modify their properties:

 - Method: **`PUT`**
 - Headers: `x-api-key: <API_KEY>`